a11exe/java-interview/questions/basic.md

-# basic java interview questions
+# Basic Java Interview Questions

 + [1.
 What is Java?
 What are the features of Java?](#1-what-is-java-what-are-features-of-java)
 + [2.
 What are the OOPs concepts?](#2-what-are-the-oops-concepts)